Ventilation of the tree cave

-Due to the low thermal insulation, the bees do not manage to transport all the moisture into the lower areas.
-Condensation already occurs in sensitive areas during honeycomb construction.
+Due to the low thermal insulation condensation already occurs in honeycomb construction.
 A supposedly sensible solution to the problem is increased ventilation in the form of an open floor or even through the application of cross-ventilation.
 The ventilation rates required for this are far from being achieved.
 The slight improvement in mould growth is bought at high cost through additional energy losses.

 An hourly air exchange rate of 300 would theoretically be necessary to remove all moisture and keep the relative humidity inside at 70%.
 Of course, this air exchange rate is not achieved.
 As a result, the relative humidity inside, or the absolute humidity of the air, rises.
 As a result, more moisture is removed with each air change than before.
 But even at a relative humidity of 100%, theoretically 45 air changes per hour would still be necessary to remove the resulting amount of water.